Equity doesn’t exist in Common Law which gave rise to the validity and fairness in which rooted in the Common Law

 - Beneficiary: The one who receives a benefit from the trust

-After the trust has been created between the parties, a title is than split between the two or more parties:
+After the trust has been created between the parties, titles are than split between the two or more parties into two categories:

 - Legal Title: Whomever holds Legal title has the controlling position and can determine the way in which the trust is to be treated according to its constitution (Original promise)